circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 #### Splitting by Timings

+On each successful run of a test suite,
-CircleCI automatically saves timing data from previous successful runs to a default directory.
+CircleCI automatically saves test timings data to a default directory.
-This directory is specified by the [built-in environment variable]({{ site.baseurl }}/2.0/env-vars/#circleci-built-in-environment-variables) `CIRCLE_INTERNAL_TASK_DATA`.
+This directory is specified by the [built-in environment variable]({{ site.baseurl }}/2.0/env-vars/#build-specific-environment-variables) `CIRCLE_INTERNAL_TASK_DATA`.

 Ensure you are using the [`store_test_results` key]({{ site.baseurl }}/2.0/configuration-reference/#store_test_results)
 to save your timing data,
 or there will be no historical data available.